 Day 14: After breakfast, we transfer through Ishasha, heading for Bwindi Impenetrable National Park, which is a UNESCO World Heritage site as well as a habitat of the Mountain gorillas.
 The journey is 182kms and takes 5 hours, including breaks along the way.
 Dinner and overnight at Ruhija gorilla safari lodge.

 Day 15: Life-long memories will happen today as you spend a full hour in the presence of a family of Mountain gorillas!
 Your trek will not follow well-paved trails on the search for mountain gorillas, but your excursion leader from the Uganda wildlife authority will cut through the undergrowth to make a route.
 7:30 am safety briefing, you are assigned to a gorilla family group in a team of 8 people, sometimes more.
 The trek takes a lot of effort and energy on the soggy wet forest floors, tangled twigs, and scratching thorn creeping plants, all to discourage your effort.
 But you have to match on to victory once you get in the presence of the endangered mountain gorillas.
 See what to pack for more information on the dressing for gorilla tracking.

 Dinner and overnight Gorilla safari lodge

-Day 16: After breakfast, we will travel and visit Lake Bunyonyi or you can go for a second gorilla tracking before we transfer to Kigali where we spend a night in Kigali town.
+Day 16: After breakfast, we will travel and visit Lake Bunyonyi, or you can go for a second gorilla tracking before we transfer to Kigali, where we will spend a night in Kigali town.
 Dinner and overnight Kigali.

 End the 17 Days Masai Mara and gorilla trekking tour